CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-smspasscode-template.md

 - Windows Server

 ### Postrequisite
 To access your application from a computer outside the CenturyLink Cloud network, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:
-  1. [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
+  1. [Add a Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
-  2. [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
+  2. [Allow incoming traffic](../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
-    * The default port to access the web admin interface is 2000
+    * The default ports to access the application are: 80, 443 <this is incorrect, correct to required ports>

 ### Deploying the SMSPasscode partner Template
 ### How to Deploy the Partner Image